The Bankrate promise

 |Car insurance company||Rate before an at-fault accident||Rate after an at-fault accident||% increase|

-Teens who are found at-fault for a collision may see an even greater increase in premiums, as they are already riskier to insurers due to lack of driving experience.
+Teens who are found at-fault for a collision may see an even greater increase in premiums, as they are already viewed as riskier to insurers due to lack of driving experience.

 Rates after a DUI

+Drivers with a DUI on their record may not qualify for standard coverage in all cases.
 It is not uncommon for New York drivers convicted of a DUI to be required to submit an SR-22 to the DMV.
 SR-22s are not a special type of insurance, as is commonly misunderstood.
 Instead, they are simply proof to the state that you have New York’s legally required minimum coverage.
 In New York, a DUI conviction is not only a moving violation, it is also considered a criminal offense, which can cause your license to be suspended.
+If a minor under 16 was present in your vehicle when you were pulled over, you could be charged with a felony — even if it is your first DUI.
 You may not be able to renew or keep your car insurance if convicted of a DUI in New York.

-Data in the table below show that Progressive offers the smallest increase after a DUI of 3.2% on average, while Geico has the highest at 124.9%.
+The table below shows that Progressive charges the smallest average increase after a DUI in New York, at 3 percent on average, while Geico has the highest average increase at 127 percent.

 New York average annual full coverage premium